Jasonblalack/zyngapoker/New-application.md

 - **Name**: `name` defines the name of the project.
 It must consists of lowercase characters only.
 When `name` is missing Jasy automatically uses `myproject`
 - **Origin**: `origin` defines the source project which offers skeletons.
 This could be a local folder or a Git URL.
 If it is missing Jasy checks whether the current working directory is actually a Jasy project it can use.
 - **Skeleton**: `skeleton` defines the name of the skeleton being used.
 It defaults to the first sub folder inside `skeleton` of the `origin` if it is not defined by the user.
+- **Version**: `version` defines a version of the origin project to clone.
+This is only relevant when auto-cloning the origin from Git.
+- **Destination**: `destination` defines the output directory.
+Normally the output directory is just a folder in the current working directory named like `name`.
+This allows overriding this mechanics.

 The scaffolding offers three major features during creating new application from skeletons: